To see the answer to a particular question, click on the question. To see all the answers, scroll down past the list of questions.

 - reflect more sustainable policy goals; and

 - provide the tools necessary to shift from greenfield development to infill, mixed-use development.

-No. The majority of land in our commercial zones, about 68%, is proposed for conversion into an Employment zone, not one of the C/R zones.
-The draft introduces four new Employment zones that will replace many of the existing commercial zones (see the Zoning Translation table for more details).
-They are:
+No. The majority of land in our commercial zones, about 68%, is proposed for conversion into an Employment zone.
+The new code includes four new Employment zones that will replace many of the existing commercial zones (see the Zoning Translation table for more details).
+The new employment zones are: